andyw8/motion-json-decoder/README.md

 motion-json-decoder
 ===================

-Turn JSON nodes into proper Ruby objects.
+Treat a JSON response as a graph of proper Ruby objects, rather than raw hashes and arrays.

 Installation
 ------------